Letting AI Agents Work With Email Without Giving Them the Keys to Everything

 - labels use the same label system

-- categorization writes normal actions
+- categorization appears in the normal workflow

 - resolved work appears resolved to everyone